SchwarzeFalke/cucei-ayuda/README.md

 ### 4- FORUM MODULE

-The forum allows user to create topics, which is usually a word describing the main theme of the topic. ej "Comida"
+The forum allow users to create topics, which is usually a word describing the main theme of the topic. ej "Comida"

 Inside each Topics users can create threads, the threads are composed by a sentences that describes his/her problem or opinion related to the topic.